jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 date: 2025-07-05
 tags: [diy, how-to, guide, github, web, html, css, documentation, jekyll]
 permalink: /2025-07-04-github-pages-diy.html
+author: nteleky
-description: "How to make your own github pages site that rocks socks without touching ruby or jekyll, because eww"
+description: "How to make your own github pages site that rocks socks without touching ruby or jekyll, because eww.
+The advanced guide to github pages with no additional software, easy and in-depth."
 ---

 120 min, 2:00 AM-3:00AM, + 30min, 26 min, 24 min, 100 min, 75min, +83min, 10:00

 # How to make your github pages site shine (and why I'm poor)

+This is an advanced guide to doing cool shift with github pages *without additional software*.
+If you want the absolute easiest guide to getting started on the internet see [github pages in 10 lines](https://jackd.ethertech.org/github-pages/).
+If you want a solid beginner-level website, check out the self-documenting [quick-github-pages](https://github.com/jack-driscoll/quick-github-pages).

 This guide is an expansion on my "github pages the easy way" starter pack (a $19.99 value, yours for absolutely nothing, although the process of viewing it has contributed to the heat death of the universe - how do you sleep at night? j/k).
 After you've gotten yourself set up and online with content (the important part) **you will inevitably decide that you want it to look or act differently (like your kids)**.
 You will inevitably be told to **download and install Ruby and Jekyll**, look into it, and *after throwing up in a bucket and taking a cold shower, try to forget about the experience* (ok, it's not that bad, but *I* was overwhelmed and I gave up).
 I didn't *want* to be a web developer--like I don't *want* to *learn to draw* (a common response to my AI artworks).
 I already took a drawing class and **I suck**.
 I *could* get better, but it would take months to years to a lifetime and **I don't want to be a traditional artist**, but I *love* art and things that are artistically done.  **There had to be a way to do what I wanted to do without starting from scratch, right?**